Compare Lorenz againstopen agent stacks.

 Lorenz is right for you if

-- Your industry requires auditable, governed automation.
+- Your industry requires auditable, governed automation instead of unconstrained agent autonomy.

 See the difference for yourself